casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/implementation.rst

     }

-We then also add a few helper functions to set, and retrieve values from the contract.
-Notice that each of these helper functions reference each of the ``set_key`` definitions when the contract is deployed, and a generic ``get_key`` function to retrieve values is used.
+We then also add a few helper functions to set and retrieve values from the contract.
+Notice that these helper functions reference each of the ``set_key`` definitions when the contract is deployed; a generic ``get_key`` function to retrieve values is also used.

 .. code-block:: rust